Houston lawyer sues Apple over FaceTime eavesdrop bug

 The suit brought by Larry Williams II, a Harris County attorney, said that Apple knew about an iOS 12.1 bug that allowed FaceTime users to hear the conversations of someone they're calling even if the person doesn't pick up the phone.

-"Essentially the product converts a person’s personal iPhone into a microphone that can be answered by an unknown third party to listen and record one’s most intimate conversation without consent," Williams' suit described.
+"Essentially the product converts a person’s personal iPhone into a microphone that can be answered by an unknown third party to listen and record one’s most intimate conversations without consent," Williams' suit described.

-The issue was first reported in the media by 9to5Mac and verified by numerous news outlets, including CNBC.
+The issue was first reported by 9to5Mac and verified by numerous news outlets, including CNBC.
 Apple has since disabled the "Group FaceTime" feature, and said a software update to fix the bug will be released later in the week.

 Williams' suit said that before the bug was reported in the media, he was "undergoing a private deposition with a client" when the "defective product breach allowed for the recording of a private deposition."

-The overheard deposition caused Williams "permanent and continuous injuries, pain and suffering and emotional trauma that will continue into the future," according to the suit, which does not detail the specifics of the overheard conversation.
+That caused Williams "permanent and continuous injuries, pain and suffering and emotional trauma that will continue into the future," according to the suit, which does not detail the specifics of the conversation that was overheard.

 Williams also "lost ability to earn a living and will be continued to be so in the future" causing him "mental anguish, physical pain and suffering, diminished capacity for the enjoyment of life, a diminished quality of life," the suit said.